DaddyFrosty/vfx-syntax/README.md

 ## Setup

 For VS Code it's just a simple install.
 You can either git clone or search for "VFX Syntax Highlighter" or grab it [here](https://marketplace.visualstudio.com/items?itemName=DaddyFrosty.vfx) from the marketplace.

+## Fleet
+For fleet you just download the [Rider/vfx-textmate.zip](Rider/vfx-textmate.zip) and extract the folder into '%UserProfile%\.fleet\textmate'.
+And it will automatically detect .vfx and .hlsl files.

 ## Rider Setup